Anderton Boat Lift: Construction

 In October 1871 the Weaver Navigation Trustees held a special general meeting which resolved "to consider the desirability of constructing a lift with basins and all other requisite works for the interchange of traffic between the River Weaver and the North Staffordshire Canal at Anderton and of applying to Parliament for an Act to authorise the construction of such works."

-In July 1872 Royal Assent was granted for the Weaver Navigation 1872 Act, which authorised the construction of the boat lift.
+In July 1872 royal assent was granted for the Weaver Navigation Act 1872 (35 & 36 Vict. c. xcviii), which authorised the construction of the boat lift.
 The contract for its construction was awarded to Emmerson, Murgatroyd & Co. of Stockport and Liverpool.
 Work started before the end of 1872 and took 30 months.
 The Anderton Boat Lift was formally opened to traffic on 26 July 1875.
 The total cost was £48,428 (£ at today's prices).

 Problems of hydraulic operation

 For five years the boat lift operated successfully, the longest closures being during spells of cold weather when the canal froze over.
 In 1882 a cast iron hydraulic cylinder burst while the caisson it supported was at canal level with a boat in it.
 The caisson descended rapidly, but water escaping from the burst cylinder slowed the rate of descent and the water-filled dock at river level softened the impact.
 No-one was hurt and there was no damage to the lift's superstructure.
 As a precaution, tests were carried out on the second hydraulic cylinder.
 During these tests the second cylinder failed too.
-As a result the boat lift was closed for six months while sections of both cylinders were replaced and the connecting pipework, which was thought to have contributed to their failure, was redesigned.
+As a result, the boat lift was closed for six months while sections of both cylinders were replaced and the connecting pipework, which was thought to have contributed to their failure, was redesigned.

 The volume of traffic through the lift grew steadily through the 1880s and 90s but the hydraulic cylinders continued to cause problems.
 The gland of one cylinder (where the piston travelled through the cylinder wall) was temporarily repaired in 1887 and replaced in 1891, and the gland of the other cylinder was replaced in 1894.
 The main cause for concern was corrosion of the pistons.
 The use of canal water as a working fluid in the hydraulic system and the immersion of the pistons in the wet dock at river level led to corrosion and "grooving" of the pistons.
 Attempts to repair the grooves with copper made matters worse as it reacted electrolytically with the acidic canal water and hastened corrosion of the surrounding iron.
 In 1897 the lift was converted to use distilled water as its working fluid, slowing corrosion, but not stopping it completely.
 Over the next few years maintenance and repairs took place with increasing frequency, requiring complete closure of the lift for several weeks or a period of reduced and slower operation with a single caisson.